Man City Premier League fixtures: Full 2021-22 match schedule

 Tottenham, who are reportedly set to be coached by Portuguese boss Paulo Fonseca, are due to travel to the Etihad on February 19, and City will travel to Everton seven days later before their second derby meeting with United on March 5.

-City will conclude the season on May 22 with a home game against Dean Smith's Aston Villa.
+City have another crucial meeting with Liverpool scheduled for April 9, and will conclude the season on May 22 with a home game against Dean Smith's Aston Villa.

 Check out Manchester City's Premier League fixture list for 2021-22 in full below.